-The magazine may be inserted with the bolt carrier either closed or open (see OPERATION OF BOLT CATCH Page 10 & 11).
+The magazine may be inserted with the bolt carrier either closed or open (see OPERATION OF BOLT CATCH Page 9).
 More force will be required to insert the magazine with the bolt in the closed position in order to overcome the bolt carrier group.

-- Hold the magazine as shown and insert it into the magazine well until it is seated/latched.
-(See figure 7) - 2.
-Check to assure it is securely latched in place by pulling on the magazine, it should not come out.
+2. Check to assure it is securely latched in place by pulling on the magazine, it should not come out.